After 4 months of using the Tempo Studio, many people have asked me if it's work the money, so I put together this in-depth Tempo Studio review.

 - Unplug and plug back in

-Firstly, there is nothing wrong with my wifi.
+Firstly, there is nothing wrong with my Wi-Fi.
 It is fast, steady, reliable, and problem free.
-No other device in my how has any issues connecting or having very fast speeds.
+No other device in my house has any issues connecting or having very fast speeds.

 I am not going to spend hundreds of additional dollars to run a hard-wire into the wall where the Tempo is.
 Part of the reason people buy the Tempo is that you can easily move it.